Did you know… Did you know, in 2018, 89.1% of daytime bootcamp graduates were employed within 180 days of graduation?

 Advancing the tech industry needs to a collaborative effort.

 There are thousands of companies with a wide range of tech needs.
 The skills needed for those positions change rapidly, and it’s important for employers and educators to come together for a common goal: educate and employ tech enthusiasts.

 Employment gaps are growing in the tech industry, and the supply of trained professionals can’t seem to keep up.
 As higher education continues to fall behind, specialty institutions, like coding bootcamps, become feasible college alternatives.

 Being in Detroit allows us to partner with local companies that have a need for entry-level developers.
-Local businesses, such as Quicken Loans, Blue Cross Blue Shield and GM, have become a vital piece of our process.
+Local businesses, such as Rocket Mortgage, Blue Cross Blue Shield and GM, have become a vital piece of our process.
 Hiring teams can then meet students, discuss the organization’s specific needs, assess our curriculum and hire students upon graduation.